 The OT is relatively new to this practice area and has limited experience working with wheelchair vendors.
-Recently he had an excellent experience working with one particular vendor representative and would prefer to work with representative again.
+Recently they had an excellent experience working with one particular vendor representative and would prefer to work with the representative again.
 The process was smooth and efficient for the OT, the vendor was knowledgeable, and the client was very satisfied.
 How should the occupational therapist proceed?
 (Select 2)

 - Ask for consent to work with this preferred vendor because it is in the resident’s best interest to use a knowledgeable vendor who provides good service.

 - Provide the resident with the alternatives available in the area and then encourage the resident to choose a vendor representative.